2023-IDATA2304-G14/Semester-Project/protocol.md

 ## An example scenario

-TODO - describe a typical scenario.
+describe a typical scenario.
 How would it look like from communication perspective?
 When are connections established?
 Which packets are sent?
 How do nodes react on the packets?
 An example scenario could be as follows:
 1. A sensor node with ID=1 is started.
 It has a temperature sensor, two humidity sensors.
 It can